Should I Use a Dehumidifier in the Summer?

 What to set dehumidifier at in summer?

 The ideal humidity setting for a dehumidifier in the summer can vary depending on your personal preferences and the specific conditions in your home.
-However, a general guideline is to aim for a relative humidity (RH) level between 30% and 50%.
+However, a general guideline aims for a relative humidity (RH) level between 30% and 50%.
 Here are a few considerations to help you determine the appropriate setting:

 1. Start with 50% RH: Setting your dehumidifier to 50% RH is a good starting point.
-This level provides a balance between comfort and preventing mold growth or excessive moisture-related issues.
+This level balances comfort and prevents mold growth or excessive moisture-related issues.
 It's a common recommendation for indoor humidity levels.

 2. Adjust based on comfort: If you find that the air still feels too humid or if you experience condensation on windows or surfaces, you can lower the dehumidifier's setting gradually until you achieve a comfortable level.
 However, be cautious not to set it too low, as extremely low humidity can cause dryness and discomfort.